mattj23/latex-compileservice/README.md

 A Flask based web service that compiles LaTex projects to document form and uses the Jinja2 engine to render templates and data to .tex files.
 Ready to deploy with docker-compose, docker swarm mode, or kubernetes.
 Can be installed directly on a server OS with a bit more effort.

+*This project is intended for use as an internal service being consumed by trusted clients.
+TeX is a general purpose programming language and its ability to read and write arbitrary text files through its macro system is [sufficient to allow maliciously crafted tex files to run arbitrary binaries](https://www.usenix.org/system/files/login/articles/73506-checkoway.pdf).
+Even if an attacker is unable to escape the worker process' container, the service itself can be degraded or disabled.*

 ## Quickstart

 *This describes a quick-start deployment using the `docker-compose.yaml` file included in the repository, which is the fastest way to get started.
 More complex deployments can be assembled by modifying the compose file, using the `docker-compose.dev.yaml` file, starting docker images manually, or using kubernetes.
 The service can also be installed directly on the OS of a physical or virtual server.*